No Code Flows Overview

 - The Business Request generates Business Request Items based on the Flow Items in the definition

-- Business Request Items are sequenced according to the Flow Definition timing and dependencies
+- Business Request Items are sequenced according to the Flow Definition's timing configurations and dependencies

 - Upon approval or auto-approval, items are sent to the Business Request Fulfillment engine for execution